Disposition index: Methods of determination

 The four approaches deliver slightly different information.
 Although the results of clamp-, IVGTT-, OGTT- and SPINA-derived disposition indices significantly correlate with each other the correlations are only modest.
 In direct comparison, the SPINA-based disposition index (SPINA-DI) had higher discriminatory power for the diagnosis of diabetes than the OGTT-based disposition index according to Matsuda and DeFronzo.

 Clinical implications

 Disposition index is used as a measure of beta cell function and the ability of the body to dispose of a glucose load.
 Thus a lowering of disposition index predicts the conversion of insulin resistance to diabetes mellitus type 2.

 Disposition index, but not insulin resistance, can predict type 2 diabetes in persons with normal blood glucose levels, but who do not have a family history (genetic predisposition) to type 2 diabetes.

 Disposition index can be increased by aerobic exercise, but only to the extent that insulin sensitivity is improved.

+The static disposition index (SPINA-DI) declines with increasing adherence to mediterranean diet.
+This may result from increased use of other macronutrients for the provision of energy and a reduction in the chronic stimulus for dynamical compensation with consecutive insulin hypersecretion.

 The disposition index is reduced in several chronic conditions including cystic fibrosis, reduced PCSK9 expression and inflammatory diseases, e.g. hidradenitis suppurativa (acne inversa).